zksecurity/RFCs/source/starknet/fri.md

 p_{i+1}(v^2) = p_{i}(v) + p_{i}(-v) + \zeta_{i} g \cdot \frac{p_{i}(v) - p_{i}(-v)}{v}
 $$

+---

+<aside class="warning">Actually the following is wrong.
+I'm still not sure I get it.</aside>

 The second difference is that while the evaluations of the first layer $p_0$ happen in a coset, further evaluations happen in the original evaluation domain (which is avoided for the first polynomial as it might lead to divisions by zero with the polynomials used in the Starknet STARK protocol).
 To do this, the verifier removes the multiplication with the fixed element $g$ (as an evaluated point $v$ can be written $g \cdot v'$ for $v'$ in our original domain):

 $$